Equine Education & Alternative Provision in Doncaster

 Our bespoke equine-assisted personal development programme for learners aged 8–16.

-Reins & Roots runs 1–3 days per week (10am–4pm) and offers fully structured, hands-on sessions tailored to each learner’s pace and needs.
-Activities include equine care, groundwork, optional riding and nature-based tasks.
+Reins & Roots runs 1–3 days per week (10am–4pm) and delivers structured, hands-on sessions tailored to each learner’s pace and needs.

-Sessions are delivered outdoors with access to stables, classroom and covered learning areas.
-Every learner wears appropriate PPE and follows safe-working routines within our working equestrian environment.
+Sessions take place within our working equestrian environment, with access to stables, classroom and covered learning areas.
+All learners wear appropriate PPE and follow safe-working routines.

-The programme can run as a 12-week intervention or a 12-month personalised journey, and from age 12 learners may progress into the Level 1 Horse Care Diploma.
+From age 12, learners may progress into the Level 1 Horse Care Diploma.

 Close-up of a black horse wearing a gray halter outdoors with a blurred background of trees.